Shopping for great sound but want something that’s actually worthwhile?

 Power ratings are some of the best in its price class:

 - 300W RMS x 1 @ 4 ohms

 - 500W RMS x 1 @ 2 ohms

 - 800W RMS x 1 @ 1 ohm

 Yes, it can drive 1 ohm subwoofer loads!

 Top: The GM-D8601 features an adjustable low-pass crossover, gain, and includes RCA pass-through jacks for system expansion.
 The included bass remote simply plugs in and allows you great bass level control from your dashboard.
 Bottom: The 4 gauge-capable terminals provide reliable connections that are solid.
 You’ll also get 2 pairs of speaker terminals instead of only one.

-Additionally the amp includes a wire remote control to allow adjusting the bass level as you drive.
+Additionally the amp includes a wired remote control to allow adjusting the bass level as you drive.
 It’s a great feature I like and I’m sure you’ll find it just as handy, too.

 Got a factory system?
 Not a problem.
 The included RCA adapters also mean you can connect the amp to speaker-level inputs if needed, too.

-At only 11″ W x 2-3/8″ H x 7-7/8″ D in size it’s one of the most powerful amps at this size on the market.
-It’s simply too much of a great value for me to not awarded my Editor’s Choice best buy badge.
+At only 11″ W x 2-3/8″ H x 7-7/8″ D in size, it’s one of the most powerful amps at this size on the market.
+It’s simply too much of a great value for me to not awarded my Editor’s Choice badge.